Why Do Dogs Love Belly Rubs?

 It’s called the scratch reflex and it’s just like the reflex test a doctor performs on your knee; it’s used on dogs to test for spinal or nerve problems.
 It activates nerves under his skin which are connected to the spinal cord.
 It relays a message for him to kick his legs to get rid of the irritant. just like when their skin twitches when a bug lands on their back.

 The scratch reflex developed in dogs to help protect them against irritants on their bodies.
 Collections of neural pathways connect to your dogs spinal cord – when activated they send the message to the brain to kick.
 It’s an automatic response that helps keep your dog away from danger – the spinal cord tells the leg to kick before the conscious brain makes the decision.
 It’s a matter of self preservation.

-So when Fido looks at you with a confused face a his legs start to kick you’ll know why.
-No more ‘tickling.’
-That’s not to say that some dogs are annoyed by belly rubs, it’s just that their involuntary leg kicking isn’t a sign of being ticklish.
+So when Fido starts to kick his leg when you’re rubbing his belly you’ll know why – it’s an involuntary response..
+That’s not to say that dogs are annoyed by belly rubs, it’s just that their involuntary leg kicking isn’t a sign of them being ticklish.

 Dogs shake or kick their legs when you scratch them because of something known as the scratch reflex.
 It’s a completely involuntary reaction, which explains why your dog may look as puzzled as you do when it starts to happen.
 When you scratch or tickle your dog’s belly, it irritates him, much the same way that the wind or a bug might.
 It activates nerves under his skin that are connected to his spinal cord and relays a message to his leg muscles to kick in an attempt to get rid of the irritant.
 Of course, you’re the one both providing the “itch” and “scratching” it, so it’s a completely pointless act. – Animal Planet